llvm/llvm-project/llvm/docs/Coroutines.rst

 The second argument is a pointer to the current coroutine's frame.

-The third argument is a pointer to the helper function encapsulating `await-suspend` logic.
+The third argument is a pointer to the wrapper function encapsulating `await-suspend` logic.
 Its signature must be

 .. code-block:: llvm